sourcegraph/sourcegraph-public-snapshot/doc/admin/config/webhooks.md

 ### Encrypting webhook logs

 Webhook logs can be encrypted by specifying a `webhookLogKey` in the [on-disk database encryption site configuration](encryption.md).

+## Deprecation notice

+As of Sourcegraph 4.3.0 webhooks added via code host configuration are deprecated and support will be removed in release 4.6.0.

+This includes any webhooks pointed at URLs starting with the following:

+* `.api/github-webhooks`
+* `.api/gitlab-webhooks`
+* `.api/bitbucket-server-webhooks`
+* `.api/bitbucket-cloud-webhooks`

+In order to continue using webhooks you need to follow the steps below to [add an incoming webhook](#adding-an-incoming-webhook) and then update the webhook configured on your code host with the new webhook url which will look something like `https://sourcegraph-instance/.api/webhooks/{UUID}`